Attendance & Punctuality

 For irregular attendance – where a child has unauthorised absences of 10 sessions (five school days) or more in any 10-week period, the school must consider escalation to prosecution.
 Sessions refer to each half a school day, we have two sessions a day, morning and afternoon.
 The school must consider the reasons for the absence, the support already offered, and the engagement of the parents/carers and young person.
 These 10 sessions could be made up of term time leave, unauthorised late marks, or unauthorised absence.

-It is therefore important to notify school every day that your child is absent, providing a reason, and where appropriate evidence of medical appointments or prescribed medication.
+It is therefore important to notify school by phone every day that your child is absent, providing a reason, and where appropriate evidence of medical appointments or prescribed medication.
 We will consider NHS guidance health protection in children and young people settings, including education - GOV.UK (www.gov.uk) and is my child too ill for school? - NHS (www.nhs.uk) when making their decision whether to authorise absence due to illness.

 2) Updates to the Working Together to Improve Attendance Guidance